-Dr. Perlin earned an AB degree from Brandeis University in 1976 and a Ph.D. from Cornell University in 1980.
+Dr. Perlin lectures on the global impact of infectious diseases and regularly comments in mainstream media outlets, such as the New York Times and NPR.
+He earned an AB degree from Brandeis University in 1976 and a Ph.D. from Cornell University in 1980.
 He pursued postdoctoral studies at the Yale University School of Medicine and the University of Rochester School of Medicine and Dentistry.
-Dr. Perlin joined PHRI in 1985; he was named Scientific Director in 1992, President in 2005, and Director of the new UMDNJ Center in 2006.
-He was appointed Professor of Microbiology and Molecular Genetics in 2003 and Executive Director of PHRI and the UMDNJ Regional Biocontainment Laboratory in 2010.
-Dr. Perlin was named a Fellow of the New York Academy of Sciences in 2005, and a Visiting Professor at the University of Manchester, UK in 2009.
+Dr. Perlin joined PHRI in 1985; he was named Scientific Director in 1992, President in 2005, and Director of the new NJMS-UMDNJ (Rutgers) PHRI Center in 2006.
+He was appointed Professor of Microbiology and Molecular Genetics in 2003 and Executive Director of PHRI and the Rutgers Regional Biocontainment Laboratory in 2010.

 To download a pdf copy of Dr. Perlin's Biography, please follow this link.